-It’s ironic that Black Friday drives so much traffic to websites, because it used to be about more traditional traffic: Black Friday still happens on the High Street, but increasingly the best deals - and the most shoppers - are online.
+It’s ironic that Black Friday drives so much traffic to websites, because it used to be about more traditional traffic: the name was used by US police to describe the chaos when everybody hit the sales on the same day.
+Black Friday still happens on the High Street, but increasingly the best deals - and the most shoppers - are online.

 When is Black Friday 2017?